Aria-K-Alethia/ExVo/README.md

 ## Citation
 Please kindly cite our work if you find our paper or code is helpful for you.

+@article{detai2022exvo,
+  title={Exploring the Effectiveness of Self-supervised Learning and Classifier Chains in Emotion Recognition of Nonverbal Vocalizations}, author={Detai, Xin and Shinnosuke, Takamichi and Hiroshi, Saruwatari}, journal={arXiv preprint arXiv:2206.10695}, year={2022}
+}

 ## LICENCE
 MIT